Avaiga/taipy-doc/docs/installation.md

 ## Prerequisite

-To run Taipy, Python (version 3.8 or above) and [pip][] are required.
-If you don't have pip installed, this [Python installation guide][] can guide you through the process, or you can follow the [official installation page][] of pip.
+To run Taipy, Python (version 3.8 or above) and [pip][https://pip.pypa.io] are required.
+If you don't have `pip` installed, this [Python installation guide][http://docs.python-guide.org/en/latest/starting/installation/] can guide you through the process, or you can follow the [official installation page][https://pip.pypa.io/en/latest/installation/] of `pip`.

-You can also install pip in a [conda][] environment by using the following command:
+You can also install `pip` in a [Conda][https://docs.conda.io/projects/conda/en/latest/index.html] environment by using the following command:
 ``` console
 $ conda install pip
 ```